-The two key developments that form the spine of this change are Elephant Park – on the site of the former Heygate housing estate – and the new ‘Town Centre’ development, which will replace the mall-style Elephant and Castle shopping centre.
+The two main developments at the heart of the regeneration are Elephant Park (on the site of the former Heygate estate) and the new town centre which will replace the Elephant and Castle shopping centre.

-Overall, across the Elephant and Castle area, there are 18 projects, either underway or in the pipeline, that form the core of the regeneration programme.
-These are in addition to the ‘early housing’ developments (90% complete) built to rehouse former residents of the Heygate Estate.
-These projects are plotted alongside the early housing sites on the Regeneration Map and detailed below.
+Overall, across the Elephant and Castle area, there are 17 projects that form the core of the regeneration programme (either complete, underway or in the pipeline).
+These are in addition to the ‘early housing’ developments built to rehouse former residents of the Heygate estate (90% complete).

-Elephant Park is a major mixed-use development that will provide almost 2,500 new homes and the largest new park in central London for 70 years.
-Work is already well underway at the site, which will also provide around 50 new shops, restaurants and cafes and a brand new park right in the heart of the scheme.
+Elephant Park is a major mixed-use development that will create almost 2,500 new homes and the largest new park in central London for 70 years.
+Work is already well underway at the site, which will also provide around 50 new shops, restaurants and cafes as well as a brand new park right in the heart of the scheme.

-The Elephant and Castle shopping centre, along with the London College of Communication site, is set to be developed into a new town centre to serve as the hub and focal point of the local community.
+The Elephant and Castle shopping centre and the London College of Communication sites are being redeveloped into a new town centre; creating a new focus for the area and a new hub for the local community.

-The proposals will see the area opened up to provide more pedestrian routes through the current shopping centre site.
-Current plans include over 1,350 private rent and student homes, enhanced restaurant and leisure space and a new cutting-edge campus for London College of Communication, University of the Arts London).
+The proposals will make the area more open and accessible – providing more pedestrian routes through the site of the current shopping centre.
+The plans include more than 1,350 private rent and student homes, new restaurants and leisure space and a new cutting-edge campus for London College of Communication (part of University of the Arts London).
 There will also be a new entrance and ticket hall for the Northern Line tube station.
 Download a fact sheet.

 Other significant developments

 Borough Triangle is a Peabody scheme to redevelop a 2.5 acre brownfield site by providing new homes, commercial space and substantial new public realm.
 It will also include a new Head Office for Peabody.
-Future plans for the site are currently being developed and in the interim the site is being used for temporary uses with a market, cinema, and workspaces operated by Mercato Metropolitano.
+Future plans for the site are currently being developed and in the interim it’s being used for a market, pop-up cinema, and workspaces operated by Mercato Metropolitano.

-The Castle is a new Southwark Council leisure centre adjacent to St Mary’s Churchyard.
-It includes a six lane, 25 metre swimming pool, a four badminton court sports hall and a fully equipped gym and indoor cycle studio.
+The Castle is a new Southwark Council leisure centre next to St Mary’s Churchyard.
+It includes a six lane, 25 metre swimming pool, a sports hall and a fully equipped gym and indoor cycle studio.

-Crossway Christian Centre is a new two-storey development on Hampton Street.
-It will play host to the United Reform Church, as well as providing facilities for other members of the community.
+Crossway Christian Centre is a new two-storey development on Hampton Street which opened in April 2017.
+It hosts the United Reform Church as well as providing facilities for other members of the community.

-The first phase of the town centre development will be completed later this year, comprising over 374 new homes for rent as well as 278 student studios.
+Elephant Road, the first phase of the town centre development, will be completed later this year.
+It comprises over 374 new homes for rent as well as 278 student studios.
 The student studio element, Portchester House, was delivered in September 2016, and a new Sainsbury’s opened in December 2016.
-The residential offer will also be complemented by a gym, alongside a host of restaurants and animated leisure and outside space.
+The residential offer will also be complemented by a gym, alongside a host of restaurants, leisure and outside space.
 In July 2017, Castle Square opened at Elephant Road with a new weekend market operated by the team behind Artworks Elephant.

 London College of Communication, UAL, is proud to be staying in the area and relocating to the new town centre development.
-Its new cutting edge building will add to the college’s rich heritage and will make it even more oppen and accessible to the local community.
+Its new, cutting edge building will add to the college’s rich heritage and will make it even more oppen and accessible to the local community.

-The former council waste depot and public baths is being transformed by Notting Hill Housing into a mixed-use development that will include 270 new homes, including 44 for Social Rent and 82 for Shared Ownership.
-Demolition of redundant buildings has started and new homes are expected to be available from the beginning of 2019.
+Manor Place Depot is a former council waste depot and public baths which is being transformed by Notting Hill Housing into a mixed-use development.
+It will deliver 270 new homes, including 44 for social rent and 82 for shared ownership.
+The demolition of redundant buildings has begun and the first new homes are expected to be available from the beginning of 2019.

-One the Elephant is Lendlease’s landmark 37 storey residential development that will include 284 homes, as well as shops, cafes and other retail on the ground floor.
-Sales from One The Elephant are allowing Lendlease to make a major contribution to Southwark Council’s new Castle Centre.
+One the Elephant is Lendlease’s landmark 37 storey residential development.
+It includes 284 homes as well as cafes and retail space on the ground floor.
+Sales from the scheme helped to fund Southwark Council’s new leisure centre, the Castle.

-The Signal Building, a 22 storey residential development on Newington Causeway that was completed in 2014.
+The Signal Building is a 22 storey residential development on Newington Causeway, completed in 2014.
 It includes 38 residential units and 366 sqm of commercial floorspace.

-A mixed-use development comprising 420,000 sq.ft. of offices, 408 residential units, retail & leisure space, a 350-seat auditorium, a new street and a publicly accessible roof garden offering expansive views over London.
+Skipton House is a mixed-use development comprising 408 residential units; office, retail and leisure space; a 350-seat auditorium and a publicly accessible roof garden offering expansive views over London.
 It will also restore one of the neighbourhood’s lost streets, Skipton Street.

-Trafalgar Place is the first development to be completed in Elephant and Castle by Lendlease.
-Adjacent to Elephant Park, it delivers 235 new high quality homes, including 25% affordable housing.
-Designed to sit naturally within, and feel part of, its immediate surroundings, Trafalgar Place has recently been awarded ‘Best New Place to Live’ and the ‘Mayor’s Planning Excellence Award’ at the prestigious London Planning Awards.
+Trafalgar Place was Lendlease’s first development in Elephant and Castle.
+Sited next to Elephant Park, it delivered 235 new high quality homes, including 25% affordable housing.
+Designed to sit naturally within its immediate surroundings, Trafalgar Place was recently awarded ‘Best New Place to Live’ and the ‘Mayor’s Planning Excellence Award’ at the prestigious London Planning Awards.

 Two Fifty One is a development on the former site of Eileen House, Southwark Bridge Road.
 It will include a 41 storey tower for residential and commercial use plus an eight-storey building for retail and office use.

 Walworth Town Hall was damaged by fire in 2013.
-Southwark Council is re-consulting on its plans to rebuild Walworth Town Hall as a new civic centre for the community after the cost of refurbishment costs significantly increased.
-Whilst the council remains committed to the historic building, it estimates the original plans to restore it plus create a community hub with a library and registrar services will now be around £36m, £16m more than budgeted for the original restoration.
-The extra costs have been caused by the recent increase in building costs, the extension of the original scope of the project to include the old library and technical complications (which only come to light following extensive survey work.
+Southwark Council is currently re-consulting on its plans to rebuild the Town Hall as a new civic centre for the community (after the original estimate for refurbishment significantly increased).
+Although the council remains committed to the historic building, it estimates the original plans to restore the it and create a community hub (with a library and registrar service) will now cost roughly £36m (£16m more than originally budgeted for).
+The extra costs are down to an increase in building costs coupled with an extension to the scope of the project and technical complications (which only come to light following extensive survey work).

-Artworks Elephant is a lively creative hub built from recycled shipping containers, on the Elephant Park development.
-Home to creative and local businesses, an event space, two bars, six restaurants and much, much more, Artworks Elephant hosts regular live events including music and poetry, often making use of the open-air courtyard.
+Artworks Elephant is a lively creative hub, built from recycled shipping containers, on the Elephant Park site.
+It’s home to creative and small businesses, an event space, two bars, six restaurants and more.
+Artworks hosts regular live events including music and poetry, often making use of the open-air courtyard.
 The Artworks team have also launched a weekend market, next door, in the brand new Castle Square.

-Based at Artworks Elephant, this library is a temporary replacement for the one on Walworth Road which was closed due to a major fire in 2013.
+Newington Temporary Library, based at Artworks, is a temporary replacement for the one which was closed due to the Walworth Town Hall fire in 2013.
 It has 10,000 books for loan, free Wi-Fi, computers and study space for public use.
 It regularly runs events and activity sessions for both children and adults.

 Grow Elephant Community Garden is a network of community gardeners making use of plots of land opened up by the construction work.
 The gardeners have moved several times since being established in 2012 and are currently based in New Kent Road as part of the Elephant Park site.